smartdevicelink/sdl_evolution/proposals/nnnn-video-streaming-state.md

 ## Motivation

 Currently, without Projection apps, a mobile navigation app can start video streaming in HMI level `FULL` and can continue streaming while in HMI level `LIMITED` in order to have a good user experience.
 The app must stop video streaming after receiving `onHMIStatus` with HMI level `NONE` or `BACKGROUND`.
-If the app does not stop streaming after certain time, SDL Core will send a `StopService` Control Frame to the app in protocol layer.
+If the app does not stop streaming after certain amount of time, SDL Core will send a `StopService` Control Frame to the app in protocol layer.
 Therefore, the HMI level implies when a navigation app shall stop video streaming or not.
-There is no dedicate RPC message or parameter from SDL Core to mobile app to say ‘stop video streaming’ in application layer.
+There is no dedicated RPC message or parameter from SDL Core to mobile app to say ‘stop video streaming’ in application layer.

 With the new projection apps coming, HMI level itself is not enough to tell when a navigation app or a projection app shall stop video streaming.
 For example, a driver launches a navigation app first, launches a non-media projection app next.
 The driver shall still be able to hear turn-by-turn instructions.
 The navigation app is in HMI level `LIMITED` with `audioStreamingState`=`AUDIBLE`.
 Because the projection app is streaming, the navigation app shall stop video streaming while it is still in `LIMITED`.
 (Compare to the case that the driver launches a navigation app and a media app in sequence.
 The navigation app is in HMI level `LIMITED` with `audioStreamingState`=` ATTENUATED`.
 It continues streaming video.)